googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

       bufferSize: 5
       # MinCapacity is the minimum aggregate List total capacity across the fleet.
       # If zero, it is ignored.
-      # If non zero, it must be smaller than MaxCapacity and bigger than BufferSize.
+      # If non zero, it must be smaller than MaxCapacity and can be greater than or equal to BufferSize.
       minCapacity: 10
       # MaxCapacity is the maximum aggregate List total capacity across the fleet.
-      # MaxCapacity must be bigger than both MinCapacity and BufferSize.
+      # MaxCapacity must be greater than or equal to both MinCapacity and BufferSize.
 Required field.
       maxCapacity: 100
 ```
 {{% /feature %}}